Business

 • Nutritionist

-8. Share a Skill
+8. Share a skill

 Chances are, you’re really good at some things.
 Maybe you’d like to start a small business coaching others and teaching them a skill.
 Some require certification, like high-level coaches for sports, but others don’t.